Clean Up Day

-Marlboro County has opened its new animal shelter located at 242 Ag Street, Bennettsville, SC.
-If you have any animals that need to be picked up or have any questions about adoption, please contact Mr. Josh Cohoon at 479-1756.
+Marlboro County's animal shelter is located at 242 Ag Street, Bennettsville, SC.
+If you have any animals that need to be picked up, please contact Mr. Donald Hamilton at 479-5602 ext.
+13. If you would like to consider adopting an animal, you may visit the animal shelter or speak with someone with The Humane Society.
 If you live within the city limits of Bennettsville, please call 479-7550.

 The Civic Center was known as "The Garden Theater" when it was built in 1917 and was one of the finest opera houses in the Carolinas.
 After decades as a popular silent movie theater, then a motion picture theater, the building remained dormant until a public/private partnership was formed to restore and give it new life as a central meeting hall and performance theater.

 City and county governments, arts, education, and civic organizations, businessess, industries, and a host of private foundations and individuals all cooperated to create Marlboro Civic Center - the cultural heart of this community and a source of pride to all of its citizens.

 Marlboro County has a drop off and recycling centers in Marlboro County.
 Please see below for Convenience Center Locations and hours, and listing of recycling material, etc. and charges.

 Effective September 4, 2018: Convenience Center Locations in Marlboro County and New Hours of Operation will be as follows: